 David Leftley, CTO and co-founder of Bloc Ventures and Lee Thornton, Investment Director at IP Group said: “Bloc and IP Group are delighted to be partnering with Max and the IQ Capital team on taking AccelerComm to the next level of scale.
 We believe we have the makings of something very special in AccelerComm, something we have not seen in the UK since the early days of ARM”.

 AccelerComm were advised through the funding process by Acuity Advisors, UK.

 “Acuity Advisors provided excellent support throughout our funding process.
 In particular, they demonstrated a strong network of investment partners and a sound understanding of our business requirements to facilitate positioning AccelerComm accurately and in a compelling light right from the outset.”

 Bruce Beckloff, Co-Founder and CEO at Bloc Ventures:

 “Bloc invests in and scales deep tech companies.
 An important part of our operating model is to collaborate with top-tier advisors who help us implement this strategy.
 With Acuity we have a broad strategic partnership across our entire portfolio because Acuity Advisors really understand deep tech.
 We have been impressed by the way they engage with Bloc companies to deliver outstanding results and AccelerComm’s recent funding round is just one example of this.”

 Matthew Byatt, Managing Partner at Acuity Advisors:

 “AccelerComm is a company with real momentum and this latest funding round is another significant and deserved milestone.
-It was a privilege for Michael Hill and I to work with the management team, IQ Capital, IP Group and Bloc Ventures on this transaction which now gives AccelerComm the necessary financial strength to accelerate their growth plans.
+It was a privilege to work with the management team, IQ Capital, IP Group and Bloc Ventures on this transaction which now gives AccelerComm the necessary financial strength to accelerate their growth plans.
 This is Acuity Advisors’ fifth semiconductor deal this year and once again, underpins our market-leading position in the sector.”